SafQadi/Multicopter_Project/README.md

 <br />

 ## Compiling
-The code is compiled using Eclipse for C/C++
+The code is implemented and compiled under Eclipse for C/C++ using the gcc and g++ of the mingw-w64-make

 ## License
 < >